tuotuoxp/cpp-torch/developer_guide.md

-We recommend you read through this document before you develope some thing new.
+We recommend you read through this document before you develope something new.
 - [Use test]( #Use test )
 - [Write new test cases](#Write new test case)